subspace/protocol-specs/docs/decex/workflow.md

         - The compute fees should be divided equally between all operators in the `operator_ids` field for the parent `DomainBlock` in the `BlockTree`.
         - The compute fees are automatically staked and subtracted from domain’s balance.
         - The storage fees should be refunded to the bundle authors of bundles included in the confirmed block.
 These should be applied individually to their `current_epoch_reward` in the `OperatorPool`
-4. Prune the oldest level of the tree
-5. If fraud has occurred, a new branch will NOT be created.
+4. Otherwise, reject the receipt that tries to create new branch in the block tree.
+If fraud has occurred, a new branch will not be created.
 Instead, the system requires the submission of a fraud proof to prune the fraudulent ER at the specific height before any new ER can be submitted at that height.
-Fraud is not handled here as the consensus node cannot determine which (or all) `ExecutionReceipt` is actually fraudulent at this level.
-It is implied that an honest operator will eventually submit a fraud proof to address the issue.
+Fraud verification is not handled here as the consensus node cannot determine which (or all) `ExecutionReceipt` is actually fraudulent at this level.
+It is implied that an honest operator will eventually submit a fraud proof to address the issue before submitting new ER.
-    1. The ER will NOT be inserted into a new layer of the tree, as new branches are not allowed.
-    2. The `bundle_extrinsics_root` will only be added to the `execution_inbox` if the ER is proven to be valid and follows the linear progression.
-    3. The `operator_id` will only be added to the `operator_ids` if the ER follows the required protocols and no fraud has been detected or if a submitted fraud proof has resolved an issue.
-6. If this ER has already been seen, we will be confirming an existing entry within the block tree
+5. If this ER has already been seen, we will be confirming an existing entry within the block tree
     1. Retrieve the existing `DomainBlock` from the `BlockTree`
         1. If this is the tip of `BlockTree`
             - Add the `bundle_extrinsics_root` to the `execution_inbox`